 The best moment for landscape photography is sunrise and sunsets.
 During this period, you will get a soft light, that will colorize the scene and will bring the elements a special atmosphere.
 According to the weather and location, the time can go from few minutes to an hour before and after sunrise or sunset.

-Explore the seascapes of Algarve in our Portugal Photo Tour
+Explore the landscapes of Slovenia in our Slovenia Photo Tour

 The difference of color temperatures in the scene gives you at this moment the perfect conditions for a great landscape photo.
 This is why these hours are known as the ‘magic hours’.